Making arrangements for children following divorce

 Round-table discussions often take part in three rooms – with the husband and his solicitor in one room, the wife and her solicitor in another, and a separate room for the two solicitors to convene.
 Round-table meetings can help to maintain a respectful relationship between the divorcing couple by avoiding direct conflict, and avoid the cost, time, and stress that asking the court to intervene entails.

 Mediation offers a way to resolve a disagreement with the aid of an impartial third-party.
 It is highly effective and can ensure that the long-term relationship of the divorcing couple is preserved in the interests of the children into the future.
 This is because the process is voluntary and is focused on achieving a win-win for all involved, rather than a win-lose scenario associated with court proceedings.

 What if we still disagree on the arrangements for our children?

 If you and your ex-partner are ultimately unable to agree on all arrangements for your children, either between yourselves directly, or through round-table meetings or mediation, the next stage is to go to court.
-Be assured, however, if you do decide to seek the assistance of the courts, the welfare of your children will remain the main focus of your family law solicitor and the courts.
+Be assured, however, if you do decide to seek the assistance of the courts, the welfare of your children will remain the main focus of your family solicitors and the courts.
 When making a decision, the judge or magistrate will always consider the:

 - wishes and feelings of the child